Friday, March 7, 2025

 Four: The Insect Queen

 In the end she is triumphant.
 She is in all of her children.
 They all sing to her, and she to them.
 They adapt, they proliferate, they thrive, they evolve into the myriad of forms necessary to sit atop the remains of everything at the end of all things.
-She is horror in the flesh, and locust upon the fields, and and fang and mandible warring upon sad, lonely, isolated-thinking meat things, and death.
+She is horror in the flesh, and locust upon the fields, and fang and mandible warring upon sad, lonely, isolated-thinking meat things, and death.
 She is all iridescent beauty, and perfect engineering, and grace, and her song leans close to the all encompassing infinity, harmonizing waves floating along a million million children, ecstatic with purpose and love and efficiency.
 The Queen is reborn with each new environment, each new world to conquer, pulling herself and and her triumph along with her, beautiful and adaptive.
 She may not be bargained with, and no one can ever seem to quite eradicate her.
 But she can be allied with for a time, a dangerous diplomacy, if only you open yourself to her song, her implacable, benevolent command.
 Perhaps disguised as one of hers, or invisible, forgotten monstrosities and omnifactorial invulnerabilities and weapons forgotten in dreams may be grasped from the very materials of her children, and the humming soulsong of the Queen who will walk upon the end of time, triumphant.

 Thursday, September 19, 2024